bptlab/scylla/README.md

 Note that to run a simulation, at the following inputs are needed: One global configuration file, at least one bpmn file, simulation configuration files for all processes of the bpmn files.
 For details on the simulation inputs, please refer to the [wiki](../../wiki).

 ### CLI/Headless Mode
-Scylla can also be run without UI.
+Scylla can also be run without GUI.
 This is useful, e.g., when calling it from another program or when running the same Simulation multiple times.
 Configuration of the simulation then happens with the following program parameters (defined directly in the main class [Scylla.java](src/main/java/de/hpi/bpt/scylla/Scylla.java)):
 - `--help` prints information about the command line usage of Scylla
 - `--headless` activates the headless mode
 - `--config=<path to file>` where `<path to file>` must lead to a global configuration file.
 This parameter must be present exactly once in headless mode